 Sakai et al (2011) studied the growth performance of three indigenous tress species (Acacia mangium, Hopea odorata, H. ferrea, and X. xylocarpa var. kerri) under different light conditions, contributing to the development of effective silviculture techniques for these species.
 His results showed a high survival rate of over 90% for all three species, even in the plot with no thinning treatment.
 This was attributed to the intensive management and tending of the experimental plots.
 However, the growth performance of the species varied greatly depending on the light conditions.
 X. xylocarpa var. kerri showed significant growth only in the gap plot, indicating its preference for and reliance on high levels of light.
 The study correlated the growth of the seedlings and regeneration patterns in their natural habitats.
 Thant (2006) studied the yield tables of X. xylocarpa plantations in Myanmar and using a simulation program called DYNAMOBEM, was able to extrapolate stand volume and analyze important yield parameters over age.
 It was found that the productivity of Pyinkado plantations could be increased with alternative silvicultural systems.

 Chandrashekara (1996) assessed the growth and architectural characteristics of different trees in the home garden agroforestry systems of Panancherrry Panchayat, Kerala.
 Oldeman and Tomlinson (1978) studied nine selected species; Ailanthus triphysa, Albizia odoratissima, Artocarpus hirsutus, Grewia tiliifolia, Macaranga peltata, Mangifera indica, Tectona grandis, Terminalia paniculata and X. xylocarapa for different architectural models.
 The study found that Albizia and Xylia were exhibiting Troll model, while Grewia and Ailanthus fell under the Roux and Koriba models.
 Albizia, Grewia and Xylia showed low and dome-shaped crowns when grown in the shade, while Artocarpus, Macaranga, Mangifera, Tectona, and Terminalia tended to develop wider crowns when grown in open areas.
 This has important implications for the type of shade and light levels required by these tree species.
 It was found that Albizia, Grewia and Xylia could be introduced in the early stages of perennial crop establishment, as these trees tend to grow straight with a narrow conical crown in less shade.
 This makes them suitable for use in polyculture agroforestry systems, where multiple crops are grown together (Kumar 1994; Krishnankutty 1990).
-X. xylocarpa performs well in mixed planatations with Haldina cordifolia as observed from a study by Nair et al (1996).
+X. xylocarpa performs well in mixed plantations with Haldina cordifolia as observed from a study by Nair et al (1996).
 The aforesaid study looked into the botany, wood characteristics, and silvicultural techniques of Haldina cordifolia in India.

 Survival challenges